11 Top-Rated Attractions & Things to Do in Gatineau

 1. Canadian Museum of History

 The magnificent Canadian Museum of History stands on the Gatineau riverbank, opposite Ottawa's Parliament buildings, and a wall of windows looks out to Parliament Hill.
 Its architect, Douglas Cardinal, wanted its flowing lines to call to mind the immensity and diversity of the Canadian landscape.
-The museum's collections hold more than a million artifacts, and some are on display in the First Peoples Hall, Canada Hall, and Grand Hall.
-There is particular emphasis on the longhouses and totem poles of Pacific Northwest First Nations.
+The museum's collections hold more than a million artifacts, many of which are on display in the First Peoples Hall, Canada Hall, and Grand Hall.

 Address: 100 Laurier Street, Gatineau, Québec